Dre Campbell Farm

 You may have seen these little critters in nests on your trees this fall.
 But before you reach for the toxic pesticides, consider using a natural product like spinosad.

-Spinosad is derived from a naturally occurring soil bacteria, and it’s effective against a range of pests, including fall webworms.
+Spinosad is derived from a natural soil bacterium.
+It effectively targets various pests, including fall webworms.
 This is a good brand.

 4. Bacillus thuringiensis (Bt)

-This is a good choice to control webworms if you have a large infestation, and it’s something you can do yourself.
+This is a good choice to control webworms if you have an infestation, and it is something you can do yourself.

 Once they eat the Bt, they will die within a few days.